 I offer personalized individual sessions and small group lessons tailored to the needs of the students.
-I teach adults, and my students range from college-level, working adults and retired individuals.
+I teach adults, ages 18 and up, and my students range from college-level, working adults and retired individuals.
 Students embrace life-long learning and focus on the fundamentals of drawing and painting.
 The courses I offer range from beginning drawing, color theory, figure drawing, oil painting and watercolor.
-I offer classes during the day, evening and weekends.
 In addition, I offer students a punch card option, so if they purchase 4 classes, they get one free.

 I have a Masters in Fine Arts (MFA) degree from the University of Chicago, and have been teaching art to adults for over 15 years.
 I exhibit my work internationally and it is part of many important private collections.